 I can’t say ENOUGH about this incredible slice of coastal heaven and I can’t wait to get back to it this summer.
 With three bedrooms and two full bathrooms, this cottage is perfect for a getaway with friends or a family vacation.
 You’re also STEPS from beach and morning seaglass strolls have never been easier.

-It’s easily one of the dreamiest spots to stay on the island and while it’s booked up for most of the summer, it does have dates available beginning in late August.
+It’s easily one of the dreamiest spots to stay on the island.
 Book your stay here.

 OTHER COZY SPOTS TO STAY OR CAMP

 I told you, I’m a mermaid of habit so the Surfside and Beach House are all I’ve ever known for 20 years but here are a handful of other cozy locations you may want to consider when booking your Grand Manan visit!

 - Compass Rose Inn

 - Marathon Inn

 - North Head Campground and Park

 - Castalia Marsh Retreat